FILE: <bc-19.htm> GENERAL INDEX [Navigate

 legneri Gordh (Legner &

-rate of oviposition here is not rapid in a way that some eggs might escape
+Warkentin 1988 ).
+However, the rate of oviposition here is not rapid in a way

-fertilization.
-External stimuli (namely variable host densities) are thought
+that some eggs might escape fertilization.
+External stimuli (namely variable host

-increasing host field densities.
-Exercise 19.1--How do sperm stored in the spermatheca become activated?
-Exercise 19.2--Describe the various types of spermathecae in
+favor females at increasing host field densities.
+Exercise 19.1--How do sperm stored in the spermatheca become

 Hymenoptera.
 Exercise 19.3--How does rate of oviposition influence the sex ratio?
 Exercise 19.4--How does host density influence the sex ratio?
 Exercise 19.5--Explain how the progeny increase in response to host